 1 1/2 cups water

-Combine all ingredients until a wet dough is formed.
-Knead by hand or mixer for 5 to 10 minutes or in the food processor for 90 seconds or until dough is smooth and elastic.
-Place in a covered bowl and allow to ferment for 2 1/2 hours at about 80 degrees.
+Combine the starter, water and flour until a wet dough is formed.
+Let stand overnight.
+Add remaining ingredients and knead by hand or mixer for 5 to 6 minutes or until dough is smooth and elastic.
+During kneading, add a little more water or more flour to make a soft, pliable dough.
+Place in a greased bowl.
+Cover with plastic wrap or a wet tea towel and allow to rise for for 4 to 6 hours at about 80 degrees.
 Deflate dough by gently pushing down center and pulling sides of dough in.
 Turn over and cover.
-Let it sit in a warm place (80 degrees) for 1/2 hour.
-Turn out on a floured area and knead 2 to 3 times.
-Shape and place in bread pans.
+Let it sit in a warm place (80°) for 1/2 hour.
+Turn out on a floured area and fold over 2 to 3 times.
+Shape into a boule and place in a bowl lined with parchment paper.
 Cover.
 Let rise in a warm place (80 degrees) for 1 1/2 hours.
-If area is a little cooler, let rise up to twice as long.
-Bake in a preheated 450 degree oven for 15 minutes, Decrease heat to 425 degrees and bake for 20 minutes longer or until thermometer inserted in the loaf center reads 190 degrees.
-Let cool on a rack before slicing.
+If the area is a little cooler, let rise up to twice as long.
+Preheat oven to 550° with a cast iron dutch oven and lid in oven for about 1 hour.
+(If your oven does not go up to 550°, just use the highest temperature possible).
+Place dough in hot cast iron pan and cover with lid.
+Reduce heat to 450° and bake for 15 minutes.
+Remove lid from bread and bake for 20 minutes longer or until thermometer inserted in the loaf center reads 195°.
+Let cool slightly on a rack before slicing.

 Makes l large loaf or two small loaves